1067 Research Administration Specialist

 CLASSIFICATION NUMBER 1067

-The Sponsored Research and Programs Specialist assists the Assistant Director of Sponsored Research and Programs in ensuring that the University is in compliance with applicable laws and federal regulations relating to external funding of University research, instruction, and public service programs.
-The Sponsored Research and Programs Specialist assists the Assistant Director of Sponsored Research and Programs by processing, review, negotiation, and acceptance of sponsored project activities and ensures proper stewardship of awarded funds in compliance with sponsor, federal, state, and University regulations.
+The Research Administration Specialist assists the Director of Research Administration in ensuring that the University is in compliance with applicable laws and federal regulations relating to external funding of University research, instruction, and public service programs.
+The Research Administration Specialist assists the Director of Research Administration by processing, review, negotiation, and acceptance of sponsored project activities and ensures proper stewardship of awarded funds in compliance with sponsor, federal, state, and University regulations.

 MINIMUM ACCEPTABLE QUALIFICATIONS